jozsefmorrissey/node-server/services/debug-gui/README.md

 ### Parse Html
   The main purpose of this functionality is to support sharing of logging information.
-On the gui you will see a "Copy Html Report" button in the upper left hand corner.
-It will create a static html file that you can share with colleges.
+On the gui you will see a "Copy Html Report" button, in the upper right hand corner.
+It will copy to the clipboard static html file that you can share with colleges.